danielrosehill/Local-ASR-STT-Benchmark/readme.md

 ---

-### Q2: Is faster-whisper really as good as OpenAI Whisper?
+### Q2: Is faster-whisper really as good as OpenAI Whisper?'

+This question can be extended to the other Whisper variants.
+These are wonderful, but I've always been curious about what accuracy was like.

 **What I found:** On my test, yes - same accuracy, slightly faster.